vim-advent-calendar/vimways.org/content/2018/romainl-death-by-a-thousand-files.md

 ## Source code as a hierarchy

-Because the file system is usually exposed as a hierarchy of (hierarchies of) directories and files, knowledge workers naturally store the matter on which they work and the fruit of their work into directories and files.
+Because the file system is usually exposed as a hierarchy of (hierarchies of) directories and files, knowledge workers naturally store their stuff into directories and files.
 Directories and files are where we, programmers, store the instructions that make our program, just like our forefathers did with punch cards in file cabinets or like ancient librarians did with rolls in Alexandria.
 Hell, some frameworks even go to great lengths to enforce a "standard" directory structure in the hope of making projects easier to grok, by people and machines alike.

 There's nothing inherently wrong with any of that, of course: we are just using a convenient and well understood metaphor.
 But there are a number of fundamental limitations with that approach when considered from a programmer's point of view.

 ### There's only one way to get from point A to point B